arslanberkeozgur/OpenGLGameEngine/README.md

 In the main function,the user creates a default instant of the child class, and then calls the Run(width, height) function with desired window width and height to initialize the game.

-**Source.cpp in the repo gives a demonstration of implementation of the engine.**
+**Source.cpp in the repo gives a demonstration of engine's implementation.**

 ## Game Loop Flowchart
 ``` mermaid